 Alcazaba Fortress: The oldest part of the Alhambra and the best viewpoint in Granada.
 Climb the Torre de la Vela and you get the Sierra Nevada on one side, the Albaicín rooftops on the other, and the whole city spread out below.
 Allow 30–45 minutes.

 Generalife Gardens: The Nasrid kings built these as their summer escape from the palaces below.
 Terraced fountains, cypress hedges, rose terraces.
 In spring the roses are in full bloom and the whole place smells extraordinary.
-Allow 45–60 minutes.
+Allow 45–60 minutes – and start here at 9am, before your Nasrid Palaces slot, while the fountains are still almost empty.

 Your Alhambra Day from Malaga